streamlit/docs/content/deploy/community-cloud/get-started/explore-your-workspace.md

 To switch between workspaces, click the workspace name in the upper-left corner and select a new workspace.

-Other workspaces available to you as follows:
+Other workspaces are available to you as follows:

 - When you have write permissions to a repository and the repository owner has joined Community Cloud, you can select the associated workspace.
 An owner can be a GitHub user or organization.
 - If someone has shared an app with you through Community Cloud, you will see the app's associated workspace.
 This is view-only access.